 - Kessler Mountain Regional Park

 Fayetteville has a great history.
 One of the last battles of the Civil War was fought here.
 It is the home of the Clinton House Museum.
-It is the first home of Bill and Hillary Clinton and they were married in the living room.
+It is the first home of Bill and Hillary Clinton, and they were married in the living room.
 The Arkansas Air and Military Museum is home to the largest collection of historic aircraft in the state.

-The nightlife happens on Dickson Street.
-They call it the heartbeat of Fayetteville.
-There are boutique stores, bars, restaurants, and live music.
 George’s Majestic Lounge is one of the most popular hot spots.
 It is the oldest running club and live music venue in the state of Arkansas.

 Charlottesville, Virginia